GA-BEWD-2014/BEWD-2014/11_Lab_Session/instr_exercise_notes.md

 ![Exercise - Instructor](../assets/ICL_icons/instr_lab.png)

 This lesson is a lab session where students will spend the whole class building.
 Students will need the solution files as a reference to complete the two labs for this lesson.
-Make all code demo and exercise rails app solutions available for students.
+Make code demo and exercise rails app solutions from lessons 07 - 10 available to students.

 ##[Ritly](starter_code/)